 In 2018 alone, Florida courts assessed about $1.1 billion in fines and fees.

 Each year, the Florida Clerks & Comptrollers release a consolidated summary of the fines and fees that were assessed and collected statewide.
-Each yearly report details the total amount of fines and fees assessed, the total amount collected, the collections rate, the amount of fines and fees converted into community service hours or time served, and the amount reduced or waived.
+Each yearly report details the total amount of fines and fees assessed, the total amount collected, the amount of fines and fees converted into community service hours or time served, and the amount reduced or waived.
 In addition to a statewide total, these data points are also broken out by Circuit and by type of court—there are separate sections for Circuit and County criminal courts (dealing primarily with felonies and misdemeanors, respectively), juvenile courts, civil traffic courts, and more.
-Within each of those sections, it’s possible to find data about each Florida Circuit; for example, Circuit 15’s juvenile court had a collections rate of 7.3% in 2018.
+Within each of those sections, it’s possible to find data about each Florida Circuit.

 A Note of Caution